 No tuition!
 No papers to write!
 No reading assignments!
 And best of all, no tests!

-Stay tuned for dates for Mini Med School 2 in the Fall of 2014!
+Please stay tuned for Mini Med II in the fall of 2015

 Many adults wish they had chosen a medical career or wish they had paid a little more attention in science classes when they were in school.

 Maybe you barely survived high school biology and, as time whizzes by, feel lost in the terminology, the technology, and the treatments that the medical profession is using these days.
 Perhaps you're a science buff who wants a refresher or more information about what you read in the papers and magazines.

 Killer T-cells, antibodies, new drugs and cancer breakthroughs are only a few of the topics that the University of Colorado Denver's favorite medical professors cover in this informative series of lectures.
 All are designed to make you more knowledgeable and excited about the human body.